What are the Symptoms of a Bad Brake Booster?

 How Does A Brake Booster Work?

 A brake booster uses atmospheric pressure to assist the pushing of the master cylinder piston.
 That means it needs a vacuum to function.
-That’s why your car’s brake booster has a hose that is connected to the manifold of the engine, which provides the vacuum.
-When you press the brake pedal down, the booster’s valve is opened, allowing atmospheric pressure that causes the diaphragm in the booster to thrust on the master cylinder piston via a plastic hub.
+That’s why your car’s brake booster has a hose connected to the engine manifold, which provides the vacuum.
+When you press the brake pedal, the booster’s valve opens, allowing atmospheric pressure to push the diaphragm in the booster against the master cylinder piston via a plastic hub.
 It is this pressure that provides the boost for the master cylinder piston.

 Why Does It Sound Like Air When I Press The Brake Pedal?

 It sounds like air because some air is leaving the braking system.
 This occurs when air gets forced out of the bellows-shaped seal on the rod from your brake pedal into the booster.
-That is why you hear that sound, which often indicates a bad brake booster vacuum leak.
+That is why you hear that sound, which often indicates a bad vacuum leak in the brake booster.

 Can A Brake Booster Cause A Soft Pedal?

 The common symptom of a bad brake booster is a strong pedal.
-Air bubbles that find their way into the brake lines cause a reduction of pressure that causes your brakes not to engage.
+Air bubbles that find their way into the brake lines reduce pressure, preventing your brakes from engaging.
 They become unresponsive.

 Can the Brake Booster Be Repaired?

 Yes, but you are better off letting professionals handle it.
 It often requires checking and replacing the bad brake booster.
-However, if you choose to go the DIY route, here are the things you will need in your suitable tools box:
+However, if you choose to go the DIY route, here are the things you will need in your suitable toolbox:

 Conclusion

-The brake booster is an essential aspect of your car’s brake system that is why you must know the symptoms of a bad brake booster.
-This is because early detection of a bad brake booster will save you the possibility of an accident due to car brake failure.
-You also get to save your car from developing much more complicated issues when you detect and fix bad booster problems early.
+The brake booster is an essential aspect of your car’s brake system, which is why you must know the symptoms of a bad brake booster.
+This is because early detection of a bad brake booster will save you from the possibility of an accident due to car brake failure.
+You also save your car from more serious issues when you detect and fix bad booster problems early.
 Now that you can recognize the symptoms of a bad brake booster, you can save yourself a whole lot of complications and problems.
-However, you might want to get professional help if you replaced your brake booster but found out that your new brake booster is not working.
+However, you might want to get professional help if you replaced your brake booster and found that your new one isn’t working.

 Read More: